Useful online marketing tips to help your business now more than ever

 We recommend you give it a shot for a couple of months and see how it impacts your company.
 If you decide later it’s just not for you, that’s okay.
 Most Instagram features are free – so there’s little to lose and potentially a lot to gain.

-Since we are in uncertain times and work has slowed for many so far in 2020, we recommend using any downtime to learn new skills to keep your business secure for the long-term.
+Since we are in uncertain times and work has slowed for many so far in 2020, we recommend using any downtime to learn new skills to keep your business secure for the long term.
 Instagram is intuitive, so with the help of this guide, you’ll be up and running quickly.

-How does Instagram for business work?
+How does Instagram marketing for small business work?